 If my child misses the exam through illness what do I need to do?

 If your child misses the exam through illness, it is the parent’s/carer’s responsibility to provide a doctor’s letter/certificate confirming the illness to the admission secretary at the school where the child was due to sit the exam.
 This must arrive within 7 days of the exam date.
-On receipt of this letter your child will be entered for the supplementary exam which usually takes place at the beginning of December.
+On receipt of this letter your child will be entered for a supplementary exam which usually takes place a couple of weeks later.

 Will my child be disadvantaged by sitting the supplementary exam?